Denver Announces Annual Mulch Giveaway On May 1

-DENVER (CBS4) – The city of Denver is putting old Christmas trees to good us.
-Officials converted the trees into mulch for a giveaway next weekend.
+DENVER (CBS4) – The city of Denver is putting old Christmas trees to good use.
+Officials converted the trees into mulch for a giveaway.

 The annual Mulch Giveaway is May 1 from 8 a.m. to 2 p.m.
 Free, dig-your-own mulch will be available at the following locations: